 Although sarcopenia is technically defined as an age-related disease, there are additional factors that are independent of age that can modify an individual's risk.
-Several of these risk factors, such as obesity, physical inactivity, and malnutrition, are modifiable and fall within the scope and expertise of the professional.
+Several of these risk factors, such as obesity, physical inactivity, and malnutrition, are modifiable and fall within the scope and expertise of the fitness professional and wellness coach.
 Figure 2. provides a summary of common risk factors for sarcopenia.